-The City of Samba is aflame with restaurants ready to ignite your imagination, but few are as hot as MEE at Belmond Copacabana Palace.
+The City of Samba is aflame with restaurants ready to ignite your imagination, but few are as hot as MEE at Copacabana Palace, A Belmond Hotel, Rio de Janeiro.
 Featuring dramatic décor and an elegant pan-Asian menu, it has become one of Rio’s most sought after dining venues.
 Take a seat, and you will be whisked on a gastronomic journey through Thailand, Cambodia, Malaysia, Korea and Japan.

 Our well-seasoned chef flexes his creative muscle, fusing flavours and textures from different places to keep guests excited.
 One such dish is tokubesuna kaki, fusing fresh Brazilian oysters with sea urchin and tangy ponzu sauce.

-Nestled on the cliffs of Funchal, gazing down to the endless Atlantic Ocean beyond, Belmond Reid’s Palace has long set the standard for luxury in Madeira.
+Nestled on the cliffs of Funchal gazing down to the endless Atlantic Ocean beyond, Reid’s Palace, A Belmond Hotel, Madeira, has long set the standard for luxury on the island.
 William restaurant honours the hotel’s rich history while pushing the often-overlooked local cuisine to daringly modern new frontiers.
 Executive Chef Luís Pestana has trained at some of the most extravagant restaurants in the world, but he found his own unique direction for William.

 “Using local ingredients and old Madeiran recipes allows me to travel back in time to my childhood.
 I grew up collecting milk, eggs, harvesting vegetables and climbing trees to pick fruits,” Luis explains.
 “I do believe my childhood had a massive impact on my cooking philosophy: I like to keep my creations authentic by respecting Madeira traditions, but I love to introduce new twists to achieve a perfect harmony.”

 “Forget about any guide.
-Focus on your guest and what nature has provided, utilise it at its best and treat each item with reverence,” explains Gary Jones, Executive Head Chef at Belmond Le Manoir aux Quat’Saisons in Oxfordshire.
+Focus on your guest and what nature has provided, utilise it at its best and treat each item with reverence,” explains Gary Jones, Executive Head Chef at Le Manoir aux Quat’Saisons, A Belmond Hotel, Oxfordshire.
 The cuisine at this celebrated restaurant hotel is the vision of Raymond Blanc OBE, a vision which is lovingly realised by Chef Jones.
 “I personally only ever worry about producing good food, never about reputation.
 If the food is consistently good, the rest will follow.”

 Gary’s approach to the food he creates has paid off.
 The restaurant has retained its two Michelin stars for 32 consecutive years, having received both upon opening.
 It enjoys a reputation as one of Britain’s best restaurants, and is a bucket list dining experience for many self-proclaimed foodies.
 As the seasons change, the menu also transforms to reflect this stunning time of year.